warthog-network/docs/Janushash/Janushash.md

 ### Inherited ASIC Resistance

 When it comes to ASIC resistance, Proof of Balanced Work is stronger than its strongest ingredient.
-To accelerate mining, as ASIC would need to be able accelerate computation of all combined hash functions to avoid a bottleneck effect.
+To accelerate mining, an ASIC would need to be able accelerate computation of all combined hash functions to avoid a bottleneck effect.
 In addition an ASIC would need enough bandwidth between the hardware sections computing different hash functions as well as calibration and tuning to optimize their intercommunication and coordination.

 In particular, Janushash inherits ASIC-resistance from Verushash v2.1 which is currently mined on CPUs and GPUs, but not on FPGAs/ASICs, and the need to also require SHA256t hashrate makes Janushash even more ASIC-resistant.